rosekamallove/youtemy/README.md

 ## _Start Dev Server_

   -  ### Firebase API
-        a.
-Use the following documentation to create a **Firebase Project** and get a Firebase API key.
+        - Use the following documentation to create a **Firebase Project** and get a Firebase API key.

                 i.
 Go to ["Firebase Console"]("console.firebase.google.com").